 Time: 4 hours

 Description: Are you a mole poblano fanatic?
 Join us for this tour of Puebla’s most decadent, well-known sauce, which many say was invented by Poblana nuns in the 19th century.
 We’ll visit a typical market where we’ll learn what ingredients constitute the dish, and sample a variety of mole pastes.
 We’ll stop by a workshop to learn how local artisans make traditional cazuelas, or clay pots.
-We’ll finish with either a cooking class or a delicious mole lunch — your choice.
+We’ll finish with a hands-on cooking class with a local chef.
 You’ll also have an opportunity to buy some mole to take home with you!

 Note that this tour must be booked at least one week in advance.